Doregon/tnpsh-wiki/about-the-wiki/contributing/contribution-guidelines.md

 **NOTE**: Don’t organize any assets into folders.
 The best we can do is rename each asset to a descriptive name, but using folders can get screwed up once GitBook pushes a new commit.

+**Items that cannot have their original contents deleted.**

+* .github/workflows/gibberish.txt
+* .github/workflows/names.txt

+You can add to these files if you need to, but you cannot delete any of the existing content.

+### 3. Branches

+Commits should be made to the **bleeding** branch.
+We'll need time to review the contributions and possibly make changes to your and ours before they hit the wiki.

+Any commits to the master branch will be rejected.
+However, you can merge the master branch with the bleeding branch to keep your commits up to date by:

+* Click the **Pull Requests** tab at the top of the window.
+* Go into **New pull request**.
+* Make sure that base is set to `**bleeding**` and compare is set to `**master**`.
+* Follow through all the steps to make a pull request and submit it to yourself.
+* Back in the Pull Requests tab, select the one you just made.
+* Select **Merge** in the section with the actions.
+You have to wait for the spellchecker to complete in order to click Merge.

+Once you're done committing to the bleeding branch, you can submit your edits by doing the following:

+* Click the **Pull Request** tab at the top of the window.
+* Go into **New pull request**.
+* Above the toolbar with the base and compare dropdowns, click **Compare across forks**.
+* Make sure that base is set to `**Doregon:bleeding**` and compare is set to `**<your name>:bleeding**`.
+* Follow through all the steps to make a pull request and submit it.